Add Gene Annotation

-Normally, after adding an organism and its map sets, maps, and sequences using PersephoneShell, you would want to add gene annotation tracks.
-To add gene annotations, use the add command (see Add) to process a control file (see Control Files) with instructions how to load the data for the annotations.
+After adding an organism along with its map sets, maps, and sequences using PersephoneShell, the next step is to incorporate gene annotation tracks.
+To add gene annotations, use the add command (see Add) to process a control file (see Control Files) containing instructions for loading the annotation data.
 This page shows the steps necessary to add gene annotations to Glycine max (soybean) genome in your Persephone database.

 add annotation -c Samples/Annotation/Wm82.a4_phytozome-gff.ini -t